Political positions of Rand Paul: Views on same-sex marriage

 In 2009, Paul stated that he opposes same-sex marriage and believes the issue of same-sex marriage should be left to the states to decide.
 In August 2010 in a voter guide, Paul answered in support of a Federal Marriage Amendment to prevent same-sex marriage.

 On May 12, 2012, Paul said at the Iowa Faith and Freedom Coalition that "Call me cynical, but I wasn't sure his views on marriage could get any gayer."

 On January 30, 2013, Rand, appearing on Focal Point, stated that he believes in "traditional marriage" and didn't "understand any other kind of marriage."
 He also expressed support for Kentucky's state constitutional ban and stated that states should decide the issue and the federal government shouldn't be involved.
 When asked about the Defense of Marriage Act, he was "not sure" what his position was on it.

-On March 24, 2013, Paul suggested on Fox News that he wouldn't mind if the US Supreme Court struck down "the federalization part" of the Defense of Marriage Act and he believes the issue should be left up to the states.
+On March 24, 2013, Paul suggested on Fox News that he wouldn't mind if the U.S. Supreme Court struck down "the federalization part" of the Defense of Marriage Act and he believes the issue should be left up to the states.

-On June 26, 2013, Paul told ABC News that the ruling in United States v.
-Windsor by the US Supreme Court was appropriate and the issue should be left to the states.
+On June 26, 2013, Paul told ABC News that the U.S. Supreme Court ruling in United States v.
+Windsor was appropriate and the issue should be left to the states.
 He stated that "As a country we can agree to disagree," and "As a Republican Party, that's kind of where we are as well.
 The party is going to have to agree to disagree on some of these issues."
 He praised and agreed with Justice Anthony Kennedy for preventing a "culture war", whom he called "someone who doesn't just want to be in front of opinion but wants government to keep up with opinion."
 He said Kennedy "tried to strike a balance."
 Also that same day, while talking with Glenn Beck, Paul responded to Glenn Beck by asking whether or not the United States v.
 Windsor has to apply only to humans, but later clarified his remarks on Fox News by saying "I don't think it will be with multiple humans and I think it will be human and human."